strangebuzz/cache-watcher/README.md

 ## How does it work? 🤔

-The program "watches" your files (.env, yaml, twig) and as soon as it detects a modification it will call the symfony `cache:warmup` command to refresh the cache.
+The program "watches" your files (.env, YAML, twig) and as soon as it detects a modification, it will call the Symfony `cache:warmup` command to refresh the cache.
 It's important to understand that the program will not create nor delete files on your filesystem by itself.

 ## Installation 🛠️

-You can either build the program yourself (this means that you must have a working Go developement environment) or you can [download an executable](https://github.com/strangebuzz/sfcw#downloading-the-executable-).
+You can build the program yourself (this means that you must have a working Go development environment) or you can [download an executable](https://github.com/strangebuzz/sfcw#downloading-the-executable-).
-The program was developped with **go1.14.2**.
+The program was developed with **go1.14.2**.

 ### Compiling the program ⚙️